Simon-Roth/Integrated-Offline-Online-Optimization/README.md

 The typical flow for a single experiment run is:

 1) Load config (generic or bgap override).
-2) Generate an instance (offline steps, online steps, local feasibility constraints, costs) from the config.
+2) Generate an instance (offline steps, online steps, local feasibility constraints, costs) from the config (e.g., via.
+BGAPInstanceGenerator, GenericInstanceGenerator, or a custom generator using the BaseInstanceGenerator framework).
 3) Assemble offline MILP data (A, b, c) from the instance.
 4) Solve the offline problem (MILP or heuristic).
 5) Run the online policy sequentially on online steps.